Furlough scheme and coronavirus business support loans extended

 Mr Sunak also announced that the next Budget will be on March 3, 2021.

-Under the furlough scheme the Government will continue to pay 80 per cent of the salary of employees for hours not worked until the end of April.
+Under the furlough scheme the British government will continue to pay 80 per cent of the salary of employees for hours not worked until the end of April.

 Employers will only be required to pay wages, National Insurance Contributions (NICS) and pensions for hours worked; and NICS and pensions for hours not worked.